'Evernoting' from the command line

-I found the official Evernote PHP-SDK and an example that made my life much easier - I have essentially extended this and made it - shall we say, "command line compatible".
-The example script uses EDAM (no, not the Dutch cheese) - Evernote Data Access Management - which, in a nutshell is a protocol to exchange Evernote data with the Evernote service.
-In the background EDAM is using a technology called Thrift.
-Thrift - originally developed by Facebook and now hosted by the Apache Software Foundation - is a binary communication protocol that allows the definition and creation of services for a large number of languages.
+I found the official Evernote PHP-SDK and an example that made the whole thing much easier.
+I extended it and made it (shall we say) “command line compatible”.
+The example script uses EDAM (no, not the Dutch cheese): Evernote Data Access Management, a protocol for exchanging data with the Evernote service.
+Under the hood, EDAM runs on Thrift, a binary communication protocol originally developed by Facebook and now hosted by the Apache Software Foundation.
+Thrift allows the definition and creation of services for a large number of languages.

-First of all, before we proceed, please make sure that you get a an Authorisation Token from either https://sandbox.evernote.com/api/DeveloperToken.action or https://www.evernote.com/api/DeveloperToken.action (depending on whether you want to save notes against a sandbox environment for testing purposes or against your real notebook).
-If you already have a token, prepare it as we'll be using it very soon.
-Without further to do, let's jump straight in and get coding.
+Before we go any further, grab an Authorisation Token from either https://sandbox.evernote.com/api/DeveloperToken.action or https://www.evernote.com/api/DeveloperToken.action (depending on whether you want to save notes to a sandbox environment or your real notebook).
+If you’ve already got a token, keep it handy.
+We’ll need it shortly.

-There exist two 'run-modes', if you will, for the script (which I have intuitively named as 'note.php'), a 'cli' mode and a 'file' mode.
-The 'cli' mode allows you send to notes to Evernote from the command line, that is, whatever you type in the command line will be sent to Evernote whereas the 'file' mode will read the whole context of a file and save that as a note.
-Both modes accept standard HTML tags, so if you want to highlight something, you can use for example.
+The script (which I’ve intuitively named ‘note.php’) has two run modes: ‘cli’ and ‘file’.
+The ‘cli’ mode sends whatever you type in the command line to Evernote.
+The ‘file’ mode reads the entire contents of a file and saves it as a note.
+Both modes accept standard HTML tags, so you can use to highlight something if you like.

 --mode: either '_cli_' or '_file_'